-- CDs without full jewel case and front and back cover - better artists can be discounted absent both covers
+CDs without full jewel case and front and back cover

-For most items we generally pay store credit that never expires, although we do reserve cash offers for premium items such as new bestselling books, DVDs, newer video games and high-end CDs.
+For most items we generally pay store credit that never expires, although we do reserve cash offers for premium items such as new bestselling books, rare books, DVDs, newer video games and high-end CDs.

 How important is the condition of my items?

 Extremely important.
 For our buying customers' sake, we are somewhat picky about the condition of items we take.
 Slight book jacket tears, slight CD and DVD surface scratches, minor underlining and highlighting and the like are oftenforgivable, but on the whole we like our items "gently used" as advertised.
 Many of our new customers initially think we are a new bookstore, which is a compliment we'd like to continue to earn.

 What amount of credit or cash can I expect to receive for my items?

 Because our average price is $4.98, the most common amount we offer, in trade or cash, is $1.00, or 20% of our asking price.
 We do, of course, sell items for more as well as less, and the amount we offer depends on our likely asking price as well as its likelihood of selling - i.e., a double Beatles CD that will sell for $14.98 is worth to The Muse $6.00 to $7.50 in trade or $5.00 to $6.00 cash, the same premium offer we would make on DVDs or video games, whereas a hardcover novel that may or may not sell for $4.98 is worth 50 cents to $1.00 trade only (no cash), or, again, 20% of our asking price.
 Our offer goes up or down depending on our asking price and how likely we are to achieve that price.